“A writer only begins a book, a reader finishes it.”-Samuel Johnson

-Before reading my students know that these are the characters they will be introduced to within the text.
-By completing this character analysis it allows my students to jot down notes about each character while reading.
-At the end of the text, we can discuss how different events impacted each character causing them to change over time.
+Before reading, my students know that these are the characters they will be introduced to within the text.
+By completing this character analysis, it allows my students to jot down notes about each character while reading.
+At the end of the text, we can discuss how different events impacted each character, causing them to change over time.
 The character analysis chart in the image above is from my Maniac Magee Novel Study Unit.

-Vocabulary is key to reading comprehension.
+Vocabulary is the key to reading comprehension.
 Readers cannot understand what they are reading without knowing what most of the words mean.
 My 7th graders are expected to determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings.

 Our 7th grade reading literature standard requires students to cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
 To further develop this skill, I generate questions that help my students make sense of the text.
-Literal questions allow my students to find specific information explicitly stated in the text while inferential questions force my students to think about their thinking.
+Literal questions allow my students to find specific information explicitly stated in the text, while inferential questions force my students to think about their thinking.

-During and after reading–having students generate both literal and inferential questions about a whole class text is an awesome strategy for further developing this skill.
-In addition, with both literal and inferential questions I always ask students to share the page where they found their response or generated their thoughts in order to encourage being able to support their thinking.
+During and after reading, having students generate both literal and inferential questions about a whole class text is an awesome strategy for further developing this skill.
+In addition, with both literal and inferential questions, I always ask students to share the page where they found their response or generated their thoughts in order to encourage being able to support their thinking.

 The example in the image above shows literal questions generated from my Tuck Everlasting Novel Study Unit.
 While I incorporate comprehension questions into each of my units, the goal is that they are used as a guided practice tool to enhance student understanding of a text to help students recall and reflect on the reading.
 While I have created these comprehension pages within each unit, I encourage teachers utilizing my units to modify, adjust, and give students choice and voice in how they respond to the questions.

-Story maps and plot structures are great tools to help students identify the elements of plot.
-My students need to understand the major events within a story including: the exposition (introduction of setting and characters), rising action, climax, falling action, and the resolution.
-A plot structure organizer is the perfect resource to help students navigate where characters encounter major challenges which impact any changes the characters make over the course of the text.
+Story maps and plot structures are great tools to help students identify the elements of a plot.
+My students need to understand the major events within a story, including the exposition (introduction of setting and characters), rising action, climax, falling action, and resolution.
+A plot structure organizer is the perfect resource to help students navigate where characters encounter major challenges that impact any changes they make over the course of the text.

 By utilizing this organizer with my readers, students can record and reflect on major events within the story.
 In addition, this is a tool I can utilize a few times through guided practice with whole class text, and my students can re-create in their reader’s notebook with a self-selected novel or text.
 The plot organizer in the image above is from my Bud, Not Buddy Novel Study Unit.